Miro0o/Docs-Notes/README.md

 ## The End
-At the moment miniWorldModel is only in its beta version.
-I do not expect too much attention in the short future as well, since my studying life is still pretty hectic and I may not have time for all the promotion and stuff.
-The note is still primarily for my personal use.
-Those being said, I am glad that I finally made some starts in getting it ready for others to read.
-Hopefully this note would look nicer in the future.
+At the moment, _miniWorldModel_ is still in its beta stage.
+I don’t expect it to receive much attention in the near future, as my life is busy and it leaves little time for promotion or outreach.
+For now, these notes are primarily intended for my own use.
+That said, I’m glad to have taken the first steps toward making them accessible to others, and I hope they will continue to improve in clarity and presentation over time.

-Although I tried my best to be precise and objective, the notes might contain errors and inaccuracy.
-Please do not treat my notes and opinions as the guidance, instead just assistant information.
-Always use your own judgement to make decisions.
+While I’ve made every effort to ensure accuracy and objectivity, these notes may still contain errors or inaccuracies.
+They should not be treated as authoritative guidance, but rather as supplementary reference material.
+I encourage you to apply your own judgment when interpreting or using any of the information presented here.